‘Rebellious by nature, pure at heart' - The Times of India

 'John Siddique's poetry takes the reader on a journey, crossing the border country between love and loss.
 Interested in exploring opposite worlds and seeming contradictions; sometimes steamy, often moving, his poetry is a brilliant balancing act.’ - Jackie Kay

 'A stellar British poet' - The Spectator

 'A poet full of surprises and racing energy' - The Rialto

 'One of the best poets of our generation'- Bina Shah

-Two poems The Years Ahead Are Heavy, and Last Skies of The Year will appear in the December 2017 issue of Wasifiri Magazine.
-Wasifiri is one of the best magazines in the world for inclusive writing, and I'm deeply happy to publish these two poems with them which I feel are some of my best recent writings.
+Two poems The Years Ahead Are Heavy, and Last Skies of The Year appear in the December 2017 issue of Wasifiri, One of the foremost magazine of international writing.
+I'm deeply happy to publish these two poems with them which I feel are some of my best recent writings.